VickyMerzOwn/Jekyll-Theme-Dumbarton/_posts/2022-10-28-A-new-internet!.md

 <br>
 <br>

 SCiON proposes that several subsets of the internet can agree on their own roots of trust and form **isolation domains**.
-These roots of trust would be responsible to authenticate entities within each domain.
+These roots of trust would be responsible to authenticate entities within each domain (in the SCiON control plane).
 Users can select which ISD to be a part of depending on the root of trust to which they belong.
 These roots of trust support Modern log-based Public Key infrastructures for authentication.
 A prominent challenge would be the global verifiability of users.

 #### Control